How to hire a private investigator

 While private investigators have to abide by the same laws as the rest of us, there are also specific acts and bills in place that govern investigation activity for Government agencies.

 Two major bills that any investigative body will have to adhere to include the Regulation in Investigatory Powers Act 2000 and the Investigatory Powers Act 2016.

 Passed in July 2000, the purpose of this act is to regulate the public bodies’ power to carry out surveillance and intercept communications.
 It details various powers that public agencies and organisations can legally use in cases of national security.
 Some of the powers discussed include:

 Covert Human Intelligence Investigatory Powers Act 2016

-This act, issued six years later, provided Goverment security agencies with various new powers.
+This act, issued six years later, provided Government security agencies with various new powers.